-The author is 2nd year student of NLU, Jodhpur.
+The author is a 2nd year student of NLU, Jodhpur.

 The Specific Relief (Amendment) Act, 2018( the Act), published in the official gazette on 1stAugust, 2018 amends the Principal Act, the Specific Relief Act, 1963.
 The Act came with multitude of changes relating to the enforcement of contracts in India.
 The said Act was passed without discussing the importance of its impact in both Houses of Parliament, disregarding the scope of this Amendment impacting not only contractual obligations of businesses but also of common people.
 The Amendment was passed without taking the opinions of other stakeholders, judges, advocates, businessmen, alike.
 With the amendment coming hastily, the objective sought to be achieved was preventing any hindrances to infrastructure projects.
 It can also be seen as a genuine effort by India to climb the ranks in World Bank’s Ease of Doing Business Index.
 But in achieving the said objectives, the Parliament forgot that the Act applicable to everyone personally also.